BCG-X-Official/facet/sphinx/source/contribution_guide.rst

 - a ``conf.py`` script that is the
-  `build configuration file <https://www.sphinx-doc.org/en/master/usage/configuration.html>`_ needed to customize the input and output behavior of the Sphinx documentation build (see below for further details).
+  `build configuration file <https://www.sphinx-doc.org/en/master/usage/configuration.html>`_ needed to customize the input and output behavior of the Sphinx documentation build (see below for further details)

+- a ``tutorials`` directory that contains all the notebooks (and supporting data) used in the documentation build.
+Note that as some notebooks take a little while to generate, the notebooks are currently committed with cell output.
+This may change in the future where notebooks are run as part of the sphinx build

-- the base .rst files used for the documentation build, which are:
+- the essential ``.rst`` files used for the documentation build, which are:

-    *	``index.rst``: definition of the high-level documentation structure which mainly references the other rst files in this directory.
+  * ``index.rst``: definition of the high-level documentation structure which mainly references the other ``.rst`` files in this directory

-    *	``contribution_guide.rst``: detailed information on building and releasing *pytools*.
+  * ``contribution_guide.rst``: detailed information on building and releasing FACET.

-    *	``faqs.rst``: contains guidance on bug reports/feature requests, how to contribute and answers to frequently asked questions including small code snippets.
+  * ``faqs.rst``: contains guidance on bug reports/feature requests, how to contribute and answers to frequently asked questions including small code snippets

   * ``api_landing.rst``: for placing any API landing page preamble for documentation as needed.
 This information will appear on the API landing page in the documentation build after the short description in ``src/__init__.py``.
-This file is included in the documentation build via the ``custom-module-template.rst``.
+This file is included in the documentation build via the ``custom-module-template.rst``

-- ``_static`` contains additional material used in the documentation build, in this case, logos and icons.
+- ``_static`` contains additional material used in the documentation build, in this case, logos and icons

 The two key scripts are ``make.py`` and ``conf.py``.
 The base configuration for the